apurbaXD/NewsToday/README.md

 # NewsToday
-This is a dummy news website I have created using mainly HTML and CSS (including Bootstrap 5.3.0)
+This is a dummy news website created using mainly HTML and CSS (including Bootstrap 5.3.0)